bcgsc/LongStitch/README.md

 	span			min number of spanning molecules to be considered correctly assembled [auto] dist			maximum distance between alignments to be considered the same molecule [auto] G			haploid genome size (bp) for calculating span parameter (e.g. '3e9' for human genome).
-Required when span=auto [0]
+Required when span=auto [0] longmap			long read technology - used for minimap2 preset. 'ont' for nanopore, 'pb' for pacbio, 'hifi' for pacbio HiFi reads [ont]

 	ntLink options:
 	k_ntLink		k-mer size for minimizers [32]